Borrill-Lab/Inheritance-of-HEB-in-wheat/README.md

 ## Methodology:

-Scripts are organised by Methods sections as outlined in the manuscript.
+Scripts are organised by Methods sections as outlined in the manuscript in the [scripts](scripts/) folder.

+All data (where possible) necessary for scripts to run is organised by Methods sections in the [data_tables](data_tables/) folder.

   ### 1. HEB analysis